IllinoisLegalAidOnline/ilao-documentation/docs/source/next_steps_signup_form.rst

 .. image:: ../assets/next_steps_signup.png

 ILAO will provide an iFrame url to partners for inclusion in their instance of LegalServer.
-The iframe code is listed on the edit organization form for the organizaiton in the website.
+The iframe code is listed on the edit organization form for the organization in the website.

 The form includes: